The groom has to do a lot more than just show up and get married!

 This is particularly important for any areas where you are introducing colour, such as your tie.
 Your fiancee may want to make sure it fits with the overall colour scheme of the wedding.

 Also it’s common (but not compulsory) for all the men in the bridal party to wear the same outfit, so your choice will probably affect the best man, ushers, father of the bride and father of the groom.

 Your best man is your choice alone.
 Don’t be bullied by your fiancee!
 This is one of the most important groom duties.

-You should choose someone who knows you well and has the right qualities of reliability and responsibility.
-There are more details in our page on choosing your best man.
+Try to choose someone who knows you well and has the right qualities of reliability and responsibility.
+There are more details here: choosing your best man.

-There may be particular men on your fiancee’s side who she wants you to include (if the bride has a brother, for example) and you should try to be accommodating to this.
+There may be particular men on your fiancee’s side who she wants you to include (if the bride has a brother, for example) so you’ll need to bear this in mind.

 3. Write a speech